 It is an affirmative defense to the crime of Possession of Marijuana if you can prove that you did not know the substance in your possession was cannabis.
 Importantly, this defense requires you to testify to your lack of knowledge of the substances' illegal nature.

 A person who is experiencing a drug-related overdose that needs medical assistance, or a person assisting the person that needs medical assistance, is immune from prosecution for Possession of Marijuana if it can be shown the evidence was obtained as a result of the overdose and need for medical assistance.

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been charged or arrested with the crime of Possession of Cannabis in Central Florida or the Greater Orlando metropolitan area, contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been charged or arrested with the crime of Possession of Cannabis in Central Florida or the Greater Orlando area, contact Criminal Defense Lawyer Richard Hornsby today.